-There is an annual general meeting (AGM) of fellows, known as Comitia, which is combined with the annual presidential election.
-It is held on the first Monday after Palm Sunday, as required by an Act of Parliament.
+There is an annual general meeting (AGM) of fellows, known as Comitia, which is held on a date set by Council (usually early September).
+The annual presidential election is held on the first Monday after Palm Sunday, as required by an Act of Parliament.

 Board of Trustees

 The Board of Trustees is the RCP’s governing body.
 It meets four times a year and is responsible for: